Yale researchers develop nonsurgical treatment for skin cancer

 According to Hu, the mainstay treatment for skin cancer is currently surgical resection, or the physical removal of a tumor.
 Surgery, however, has lots of limitations.
 Some patients have tumors that are unresectable, while others experience complications or infection during or after surgery.
 On top of that, surgery is expensive and therefore not a reasonable option for all patients.

-By creating a nonsurgical treatment option, Hu explained, patients with skin cancer could have a much easier recovery and an improved quality of life.
+By creating a nonsurgical dermatology treatment , Hu explained, patients with skin cancer could have a much easier recovery and an improved quality of life.
 Since one in five people develop skin cancer throughout their lives, a change in treatment would impact the care of millions.
+If you want to be a part of the change and want to participate in conveniently located clinical trials at no cost, then you might want to learn more about dermatology CRO trials.

 According to Michael Girardi, one of the senior authors of the paper, a nonsurgical treatment may also be more efficient and allow multiple tumors to be treated at the same time.